Find Affordable College Courses

 50% Women

 The 15th most popular school in the country for pharmaceutics and drug design majors who are seeking their master's degree is University of New Mexico - Main Campus.
 Each year, around 22,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,605 per year, while in-state graduate students, on average, pay $6,050 per year.
-The pharmaceutics and drug design program at University of New Mexico - Main Campus awarded 2 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
+During the most recent year for which we have data, 2 people received their master's degree in pharmaceutics and drug design from UNM.
 Around 100% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #18